tensorlayer/HyperPose/README.md

 pip install pycocotools
 ```

-`train.py` will automatically download MSCOCO 2017 dataset into `dataset/coco17`.
+`train.py` automatically download MSCOCO 2017 dataset into `dataset/coco17`.
-The default model in `models.py` is based on VGG19, which is the same with the original paper.
+The default model is VGG19 used in the OpenPose paper.
-If you want to customize the model, simply change it in `models.py`.
+To customize the model, simply changing it in `models.py`.
-And then `train.py` will train the model to the end.

-In `config.py`, `config.DATA.train_data` can be:
+You can use `config.py` to configure the training. `config.DATA.train_data` can be:
 * `coco`: training data is COCO dataset only (default)
 * `custom`: training data is your dataset specified by `config.DATA.your_xxx`
 * `coco_and_custom`: training data is COCO and your dataset